 Admission requirements for Master Politics and Society

-Depending on the specialisation you wish to apply for, you are eligible for admission to the programme if you have obtained a relevant Bachelor’s or undergraduate degree (comparable to the Dutch academic level according to the standards of the Dutch Organisation for International Cooperation in Higher Education (Nuffic)) from a research university that includes at least 10 EC in social science research methods and techniques.
-Some examples of relevant bachelor programmes are:
+Depending on the specialisation you wish to apply for, you are eligible for admission to the master’s programme Sociology if you have obtained a relevant Bachelor’s or undergraduate degree* from a research university that includes at least 7.5 EC in social science research methods and techniques, in the following fields of study:

 A good command of English is essential.
 Therefore you will have to submit proof of English proficiency in your application.